Cold War (1979–1985): Africa

 In Africa, neither the Soviet Union nor the United States got directly involved in the numerous conflicts raging on the continent.
 However, several African civil wars turned into proxy wars involving foreign powers, with South African and Cuban soldiers fighting one another in the Angolan Civil War.
 Other conflicts in Africa were the Ethiopian Civil War, the War in Mozambique, the Second Sudanese Civil War and the Somali Rebellion.
 This combined with a total of 20 successful coups meant that Africa was a continued source of instability throughout the 1980s.

 Along with the various military confrontations going on across the continent, South Africa, then still under the control the apartheid government, faced increasing isolation due to both its domestic repression of the indigenous black population and its assertive foreign policy.
 Soviet-bloc states continued their sponsorship of the ANC and other anti-Apartheid movements sending both lethal and non-lethal aid.
 South Africa witnessed increasing instability as both civil disobedience and militant violence against the white-minority government intensified.
 In western countries, such as the United States, there was a growing movement calling for the suspension of economic relations with South Africa, often referred to as the Disinvestment Movement.
 While the movement failed to bring about an immediate end to Western trade with South Africa, by the end of the decade the United States Congress would pass (over President Reagan's veto) the Comprehensive Anti-Apartheid Act, which combined with other nations taking similar measures, would strike a major blow to the South African economy.

 South and Central Asia

 The early 1980s saw a continued Afghan resistance to the Soviet invasion.
-The United States, United Kingdom, and other anti-Soviet nations, such as Saudi Arabia, Iran and Pakistan, provided material assistance to the Afghan rebels, who were often referred to as the Mujaheddin (Arabic for "holy warriors").
+Pakistan, the United States, United Kingdom, Saudi Arabia and other anti-Soviet nations provided material assistance to the Afghan rebels, who were often referred to as the Mujahideen (Arabic for "holy warriors").
 The United States provided approximately $750 million year to the Afghan rebels, largely via the CIA.
+However the CIA had little direct contact with the Mujahideen as Pakistan's ISI was the main contact and handler.
+The ISI trained 80,000 fighters against the Soviet Union in Afghanistan.
 This support for the Afghan rebels, which would ultimately go onto include sales of anti-aircraft "Stinger" missiles, is widely considered as being instrumental in denying the Soviet Union and the Democratic Republic of Afghanistan they backed victory in Afghanistan.